 Whether you’re looking for leather working classes for fun or professional purposes, this is a great place to get fundamental skills and hands-on experience with this type of item and material.

-Although there is a lot to learn here and these bags are beautiful, they are more functional and subdued than fashionable show-stoppers.
+Although these bags are beautiful, they’re more functional, subdued pieces rather than fashion accessories.
 If your goal is to learn leather bag-making through a more design-oriented lens, the next class is probably the one for you!

 Making Leather Bags

 Teacher: Don Morin

 Have a passion for fashion and adore elegant accessories and bags?
 As the most in-depth leather working class in our guide, this Craftsy bag-making course is ideal for beginners looking for the know-how to make high-quality, fashion-forward accessories.